CSCfi/fairdata-metax/README.md

 You can also set up the development environment with [Docker-swarm setup](/docs/docker-stack.md) or with [standalone Docker-containers setup](/docs/single-docker-images.md).

+### Python dependencies

+Install [Poetry](https://python-poetry.org/docs/) for your OS.
+Navigate to the repository root and run command `poetry install`. this will create and activate new Python virtualenv, installing all necessary Python packages to it.

+You can generate traditional requirements.txt file with `poetry export --dev -E simplexquery --without-hashes -f requirements.txt --output requirements.txt`

 ### Required environmental variables

 copy `src/metax_api/settings/.env.template` as `src/metax_api/settings/.env` and fill required variables, you can find examples in ENV_VARS.md